 The Center for Excellence in Teaching brings in keynote speakers on excellence in teaching about once each semester.
 Each keynote features a nationally-recognized expert who presents on topics related to innovative pedagogy, cutting-edge research, or best practices in college teaching and learning.
 The keynote presentation is often paired with other opportunities for the Simmons community to engage with the topic, such as a roundtable discussion following the author's presentation.

-Upcoming and Past Keynotes on Excellence in Teaching:
+Past Keynotes on Excellence in Teaching:

 Teaching for Critical Thinking